 These vessels are used to support offshore oil rigs, platforms and other installations and to tow mobile structures and position their mooring anchors in order to ensure their anchors are placed in a proper position.
 Our AHTs have a bollard pull that ranges from 40 tonnes to 70 tonnes and horsepower engines ranging from 3,200 to 5,152 Brake Horse Power (“BHP”).

-The defining characteristics of AHT/AHTS are their engine power, measured in BHP and the size of their winches in terms of line pull and wire storage capacity.
-AHT/AHTS also possess large aft decks which are utilised during anchor handling and towing operations and for the carriage of deck cargo.
+The defining characteristics of AHTs are their engine power, measured in BHP and the size of their winches in terms of line pull and wire storage capacity.
+AHTs also possess aft decks which are utilised during anchor handling and towing operations and for the carriage of deck cargo.
 The stern of the vessel is open to the sea, with a stern roller fitted to enable the vessel to recover and deploy anchors, while maintaining a clear area for the vessel’s work wire.